Lyndhurst, Glebe: Description

 It is a large two storey house raised on a semi-basement.
 It is five bays wide by three bays deep with three main fronts.
 It has a corrugated iron roof, hardwood floors and fine details.
 The first floor windows are all finished with architraves and the french doors which open onto a raised terrace all carry entablatures.

-Central hallway connects a suite of generous entertaining rooms, all of which have French doors opening onto wide verandahs.
-Features include a grand sweeping staircase, 4m high ceilings, original floors and fireplaces, modernised kitchen and bathrooms and palatially-proportioned bedrooms.
+Central hallway connects a suite of entertaining rooms, all of which have French doors opening onto wide verandahs.
+Features include a grand sweeping staircase, 4-meter-high ceilings, original floors and fireplaces, modernised kitchen and bathrooms and palatially-proportioned bedrooms.

 It incorporates elements of restrained Green revival detailing which includes symmetrical planning, elevations with breakfronts and inverted pilasters at corners, classical portico, verandas, vaulted plaster ceilings and Greek Revival stone exterior and timber interior architraves.

 Condition

 As at 27 August 2014, the physical condition was good.